Electric Magnetic Field Generation | White Paper

 The Conventional Setup

-Figure 1 shows a Conventional Chamber and System Setup system.
-In a traditional RF Immunity setup, the Amplifier-rack (Single or Dual band) is preferably located outside the test chamber together with all the other supporting equipment like signal generator, power meters, couplers and control PC.
-Critical items influencing the final field level of are the following coaxial cables and connection joints:
+Conventional Chamber and System Setup system is depicted in Figure 1.
+In a traditional RF Immunity setup, it’s recommended to position the Amplifier-rack (Single or Dual band) and supporting equipment such as signal generator, power meters, couplers, and control PC outside the test chamber.
+The final field level is influenced by critical items such as coaxial cables and connection joints as listed below:

 • From the amplifier output to the input of the Dual Directional Coupler (DDC).